Davos hosts World Economic Forum from January 23 to 26, 2018

 The Kirchner Museum Davos comprises over 1,500 of Kirchner’s paintings, sculptures, drawings, prints, and textile works, and 160 sketchbooks.
 The majority of the paintings were created in Davos.

 Kirchner Museum Davos; Ernst Ludwig Kirchner Platz, Promenade 82, 7270 Davos Platz; +41 (0)81 410 63 00

 Discover the advantageous monetary policies of World Cup ski runs

 There are many kinds of elites that meet in Davos.
-Some of them include the world's top cross-country skiers who come here for the Davos Nordic FIS Cross-Country World Cup every December, the Sertig Classic every February or the Masters World Cup every March.
+Some of them include the world’s top cross-country skiers who come here for the Davos Nordic FIS Cross-Country World Cup every December and the Sertig Classic every February.

-Some Olympic and World Cup Champions, like Dario Cologna, don't just compete in Davos; they call Davos home.
+Some Olympic and World Cup Champions, like Dario Cologna, don’t just compete in Davos; they call it home.

 Thanks to the Davos Cross-Country Ski Club, which promotes and supports Nordic skiing in Davos, there are no passes required for cross-country skiing.

 Free things in Switzerland, often ranked one of the world’s most expensive countries, are worth taking advantage of, especially if they include 78 kilometers of classic trails, 48 kilometers of skating trails, and 2.5 kilometers of illuminated night-time trails.

 Thanks to Davos’ high altitude, there are snowy trails from October until April, making Davos a true cross-country (and financial) paradise.